celo-org/celo-monorepo/packages/cli/releasing.md

 5. run `npm publish --otp XXXXXX --tag TAG` *you MUST run with --tag and provide alpha | beta for pre release*

-6. run `yarn install`
+6. add back -dev suffics to @celo/** deps it was removed from in cli package (otherwise ci build will fail)

+7. run yarn

-7. commit the changes
+8. commit